Joe Biden Triggers Panic at Pennsylvania Plant by Suggesting Factory Is Shutting Down

-Former Vice President Joe Biden mistakenly declared that a factory in Erie, Ohio, was closing down — triggering panic among workers and forcing management to send a company-wide email reassuring employees that their jobs were not currently in danger.
+Former Vice President Joe Biden mistakenly declared that a factory in Erie, Pennsylvania, was closing down — triggering panic among workers and forcing management to send a company-wide email reassuring employees that their jobs were not currently in danger.

 Erie News Now reported Tuesday that Biden’s comments earlier in the week about a local locomotive factory shutting down caused the confusion: